Moddable-OpenSource/moddable/documentation/Moddable SDK - Getting Started.md

 2. Create an `esp32` directory in your home directory at `~/esp32` for required third party SDKs and tools.

-3. Download the [esptool](https://github.com/igrr/esptool-ck/releases) compatible with your Linux host.
-Untar the package and rename the directory `esptool`.
-Copy the `esptool` directory into the `~/esp32` directory.

-4. Download and untar the [64-bit](https://dl.espressif.com/dl/xtensa-esp32-elf-linux64-1.22.0-80-g6c4433a-5.2.0.tar.gz) or [32-bit](https://dl.espressif.com/dl/xtensa-esp32-elf-linux32-1.22.0-80-g6c4433a-5.2.0.tar.gz) ESP32 GCC toolchain compatible with your Linux host.
+3. Download and untar the [64-bit](https://dl.espressif.com/dl/xtensa-esp32-elf-linux64-1.22.0-80-g6c4433a-5.2.0.tar.gz) or [32-bit](https://dl.espressif.com/dl/xtensa-esp32-elf-linux32-1.22.0-80-g6c4433a-5.2.0.tar.gz) ESP32 GCC toolchain compatible with your Linux host.
 Copy the extracted `xtensa-esp32-elf` directory into your `~/esp32` directory.

-5. Clone the `ESP-IDF` GitHub repository into your `~/esp32` directory.
+4. Clone the `ESP-IDF` GitHub repository into your `~/esp32` directory.
 Make sure to specify the `--recursive` option:

 	```
 	cd ~/esp32